threadly/threadly/README.md

 For information about compiling, importing into eclipse, or contributing to the project, please look at the 'BUILD_INSTRUCTIONS' file.

+If you find this library useful, feel free to donate LTC/Litecoin to: LKq3cMy9wn2zkrmkTbuFrL2jAEzvpfPLHp

 -- General Concurrency Tools --

 *    PriorityScheduledExecutor - Another thread pool, but often times could be a better fit than using java.util.concurrent.ScheduledThreadPoolExecutor.
 It offers a few advantages and disadvantages.
 Often times it can be better performing, or at least equally performing.